 Business Crypto Accounting and Tax

-What taxable events does your business need to track, and what are your corporate crypto tax obligations?
+What taxable transactions does your business need to track, and what are your corporate crypto tax obligations?
 This is an essential question for your business to answer.

-If you’re wondering what is considered a taxable event when it comes to company-owned cryptocurrency, Bitwave is here to help.
+If you’re wondering what transactions are considered a taxable event when it comes to company-owned cryptocurrency, Bitwave is here to help.

-As a business that transacts in crypto, you must understand when you need to pay Bitcoin taxes or other cryptocurrency taxes.
-The IRS is serious about crypto taxes, and it is your business’ obligation to properly track the cost basis of your digital assets, tokens, and cryptocurrencies, and to calculate the corresponding crypto taxes.
+As a business that conducts crypto transactions, you must understand which are taxable.
+The IRS is serious about taxable crypto transactions, and it is your business’ obligation to properly track the cost basis of your digital assets, tokens, and cryptocurrencies, and to calculate the taxable crypto transactions.
 Fortunately, Bitwave, the only digital asset management, and business crypto tax software, offers solutions for all of these issues.

-Here are some taxable cryptocurrency transaction scenarios that your business might face:
+Here are some taxable cryptocurrency transactions that your business might encounter:

 If your business paid for goods or services with cryptocurrency:

-If so, this may be deductible if it is a business expense.
+If so, crypto transactions that fall under this category may be deductible if it is a business expense.
 Bitwave’s bookkeeping platform allows you to set the cost basis, categorize, and reconcile this expense.
-The type of crypto payment will determine whether or not it is deductible, and whether you need to file additional forms with the IRS.
+The type of crypto transaction will determine whether or not it is deductible, and whether you need to file additional forms with the IRS.
 For example, if you paid an employee in cryptocurrency, this might need to be reported on a W-2.
 Alternatively, if your business paid a contractor in cryptocurrency, you might need to issue a Form 1099.
-Bitwave, which is designed to help handle all of your back-office needs, makes it easy to track which of your outgoing cryptocurrency transactions are deductible.
-With our deep two-way integration with accounting software like Quickbooks and Xero, you can easily reconcile these business expenses on your books.
+Bitwave, which is designed to help handle all of your back-office needs, makes it easy to track which of your outgoing cryptocurrency transactions are deductible and which are taxable.
+With our deep two-way integration with accounting software like QuickBooks and Xero, you can easily reconcile these business expenses on your books.

 If your business has been paid in cryptocurrency:

-If your business has been paid in cryptocurrency, this is considered corporate revenue, and you must report it on your business's tax return.
-According to current crypto tax guidelines, you are obligated to treat your crypto income exactly as you would your FIAT income.
+If your business has been paid in cryptocurrency, this is considered corporate revenue, and you must report it on your business's taxable returns.
+According to current crypto tax guidelines, you are obligated to treat your crypto income as taxable just as you would for your FIAT income.